bhargavpss/Redis-Spark-Flask-Usecase/Spark/README.md

-Spark is implemented in stand-alone implementaion on a single node.
+Spark is implemented in stand-alone mode on a single node.

 This spark code uses dataframes to read the csv file and apply transformations on the data